201 Broadway E,

 2 people favorited this theater

-Originally opened around 1909 as the Society Theatre, it was re-named Broadway Theatre in 1921 and remodeled in the 1940’s.
-The Broadway was the centerpiece of the Capitol Hill neighborhood in the early 20th century.
-People fought hard to keep this theater open.
+Originally opened as the Society Theatre on December 8, 1911.
+It was re-named Broadway Theatre in 1921 and remodeled in the 1940’s.
+The Broadway Theatre was the centerpiece of the Capitol Hill neighborhood in the early-20th century.
+People fought hard to keep this theatre open.
 Alas, the efforts failed.

 However, the memory of the Broadway Theatre remains.
 The outer facade of the building and the Broadway’s neon-lit marquee were preserved when the building became a Rite Aid drugstore in 1990.
 It’s kinda weird to drive past the Rite Aid.
 The traditional Rite Aid sign is mounted on the marquee with the word ‘BROADWAY’ above it.